brevzin/brevzin.github.io/_posts/2025-05-24-reflection-ts.md

 std::cout << get_name_v<first_m> << std::endl; // prints "first"
 ```

 This example also demonstrates the other important concept to point out in the Reflection TS: what is `get_enumerators_t<E_m>`?
 In TS terms, that is called an _object sequence_ (whereas `E_m` is just an _object_).
-An object sequence is basically a typelist of objects — except that they're not strictly specified as such.
+An object sequence is basically a typelist of objects — except that they're not strictly specified as such (and in the one implementation of the TS that I'm aware of, they're not implemented as such either).
 Instead, the TS came with other metafunctions to manipulate them.

 That's basically the design in a nutshell: